 “Financial institutions often have a wide-range of information about their products to share,” explains Gary Herman, President of Consolidated Credit.
-“But it’s up to to to ask.
-If you don’t feel like hunting the details you need down, call your financial institution.
-You can save a trip to the branch and ask them to send you the information directly.”
+“But it’s up to you to to ask.
+If you don’t feel like hunting the details you need down then you can call your financial institution.
+This helps save a trip to the branch because you ask them to send you the information directly.”

 Open communication with your bank or credit union may help you find features that save you money.
 You can also identify customer services that can help you get from A to B on your financial goals.

 “You may not be taking full advantage of the accounts that you have,” Herman continues.
 “Banks and credit unions have relationship managers.
 It’s their job to build a financial partnership with you.
 Start by ensuring you have the right checking and savings accounts for your needs.
 From there, start talking about your goals and how your financial institution can help.”